Dear reader of ADxS.org, please excuse the disruption.

 Blocking dopamine receptors increases the release of acetylcholine.
 Acetylcholine is partly responsible for the development of extrapyramidal symptoms.70

 The more dopamine receptors are present, the greater the acetylcholinergic excess that occurs when these receptors are blocked.
-The administration of typical antipsychotics (= typical neuroleptics, e.g. haloperidol), which block the dopamine D2 receptors as D2 antagonists, causes more pronounced acetylcholinergic side effects such as extrapyramidal symptoms (primarily disorders of muscle tone and movement sequences) or akathisia (restlessness) in patients with a high number of dopamine receptors.
-The acetylcholinergic excess in patients with a high number of dopamine receptors also explains the frequent consumption of anticholinergic and sedative substances as well as the frequent use of cocaine.71
+The administration of typical antipsychotics (= typical neuroleptics, e.g. haloperidol), which block the dopamine D2 receptors as D2 antagonists, causes more pronounced acetylcholinergic side effects such as extrapyramidal symptoms (primarily disorders of muscle tone and movement sequences) or akathisia (restlessness) in people with ADHD with a high number of dopamine receptors.
+The acetylcholinergic excess in persons with ADHD with a high number of dopamine receptors further explains the frequent consumption of anticholinergic and sedative substances as well as the frequent use of cocaine.71

 If 70% of the dopamine receptors are occupied by cocaine (as a drug), the dopamine level in the synaptic cleft is increased and the release of acetylcholine is reduced at the same time.
 The result is a subjective feeling of elation.
-Both cocaine and anticholinergics have a subjective calming effect on those affected as well as a reduction in motor restlessness and extrapyramidal symptoms due to the reduction in acetylcholinergic release.
+Both cocaine and anticholinergics cause subjective calming in people with ADHD, as well as a reduction in motor restlessness and extrapyramidal symptoms due to the reduction in acetylcholinergic release.
 At the same time, especially with cocaine, the excess dopamine induced by dopamine transporter blockade intensifies psychotic symptoms.71

 8. Monoamine oxidase inhibitors (MAO inhibitors)